 Starting a new job is a big deal.
 It can be a nervy experience being the new kid in school and having to prove yourself all over again to new colleagues.
 Here are a few tips to make those first few days and weeks more comfortable and productive.

 1. Be prepared

 Get prepared and organised ahead of your first day starting a new job.
-What you will wear, getting the timings right for your commute and consider what you need on the first day.
+Decide what you will wear, get the timings right for your commute and consider what you need to bring on the first day.
 Don’t leave it until the last minute to arrange any items or materials you might need to bring.
 Allow extra time for potential delays, and aim to arrive ten minutes early.
 Nothing is worse than being late on your first day starting a new job!
-Taking the stress out of the morning will put you in a positive mindset walking in the door on day one.
+Taking the stress out of the morning will put you in a positive mindset when walking in the door on day one.

 2. Build Relationships

 Building relationships with your colleagues and manager will help you to feel more comfortable and part of the organisational community.
 Be friendly and proactive about setting aside time to sit with colleagues and understand them and their roles in the business.
 Don’t be afraid to share details about yourself and find common interests to talk about.
 Try speaking about things other than work, like hobbies or family life, to give them a sense of your authentic self.
 This will build a sense of trust and familiarity between you all.
 Go out of your way to support your peers from the off, as you can learn a lot from these colleagues in the early stages if the relationship is solid.

 3. Ask Questions!